blbadger/blbadger.github.io/logistic-map.md

     theme_bw(base_size = 14)
 ```

-we find that there are indeed more iterations that exist near 0.74:
+we find that there are indeed more iterations that exist near $0.74$.
+Here the x-axis denotes the population size, and the y-axis denotes the number of iterations:

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_3.68.png)

-This also holds for $r = 4$: at this value, the orbit diagram suggests that there is more point density at $y=1$ and $y=0$ than anywhere else.
+This also holds for $r = 4$: at this value, the orbit diagram suggests that there is more point density at population size $p=1$ and $p=0$ than anywhere else.
 Is this the case while holding $r$ constant and iterating many times over different starting population values?
 It is indeed!

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_4.png)

 Why are certain points more common than others, given that these systems are inherently unpredictable?
-Iterating (1) at $r=3.68$ as shown above provides an explanation: the population only slowly changes if it reaches $y \approx 0.74$ such that many consecutive years (iterations) contain similar population values.
+Iterating (1) at $r=3.68$ as shown above provides an explanation: the population only slowly changes if it reaches $p \approx 0.74$ such that many consecutive years (iterations) contain similar population values.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.68.png)